abdulrahman19/Pershama/laracasts/php-7/docs/8-nullable-void-types.md

 ```
 It'll work!

-But what if you don't pass any argument & you wanna make it totally optional with value or null behavior, so, you can make it like:
+But what if you don't pass any arguments & you wanna make it totally optional with value or null behavior, so, you can make it like:
 ```php
 function bla(?int $age = null)
 {